dmamontov/hass-miwifi/README.md

 A. This is a legacy device tracking option.
 But the integration allows importing names, dev_id, icon from the file `known_devices.yaml` and associating with new devices by mac-address.
 To do this, simply create or rename the file to `legacy_known_devices.yaml`

-**Q. Does the integration support routers connected in `repeater mode`?**
+**Q. Does the integration support routers connected in `repeater mode` or `access point mode`?**

-A. Yes, the integration supports devices connected in `repeater mode`.
+A. Yes, the integration supports devices connected in `repeater mode` or `access point mode`.
 But to get the number of devices and their tracking, you will also need to connect and configure the parent router.

 **Q. Can I use the router in repeater mode without a parent MiWiFi device?**

 A. It is possible with the `force_load_repeater_devices` option enabled.
 But there is a limitation.
 You will not see IP, uptime, and connection type, but the name will be the mac-address.

+**Q. Is a reboot required after changing the [PRO] settings?**

+A. Reboot is required

 ## Install
 Installed through the custom repository [HACS](https://hacs.xyz/) - `dmamontov/hass-miwifi`